-- Blocks or other building materials (TIP: provide building materials students are familiar with so they are more willing to stop building and begin drawing)
+- Blocks or other building materials (TIP: provide building materials children are familiar with so they are more willing to stop building and begin drawing)

 Setup — Less than 5 minutes

 Put paper and pencils in the block area.

-- One or more students build a structure using the provided building materials.
+- One or more children build a structure using the provided building materials.

 - After completing the building, each child draws a picture of the structure, either by drawing the individual blocks or the overall shape, giving children a chance to explore spatial relationships.

-- Ask students to describe their drawing to each other or the teacher.
+- Ask children to describe their drawing to each other or the teacher.
 You can also help them write labels on their drawings.
 Labels can include building features (e.g., door, chimney), shape, material type, number of blocks, and information about the building (e.g., the bridge is empty).

 Checks For Understanding